-- Extent to which the proposed technology or process is innovative and has the potential to advance the state of the art; - Degree to which the current state of the technology and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; and - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations and discussion of prior work in the literature with analyses that support the viability of the proposed work.
+- Responsiveness and relevance of the application to the programmatic goals and requirements identified for this AOI. - Extent to which the proposed project is innovative and has the potential to advance the adoption of AFVs. - Degree to which the current state of the market and the proposed advancement are clearly described. - Extent to which the application specifically and convincingly demonstrates how the applicant will advance the state of the market. - Degree to which the proposed activities can be replicated through the dissemination of lessons learned/best practices, etc. - Reasonableness of the proposed methodology for collecting and sharing data, both for driver education and for tracking project success.